Wigram: Demographics

 Wigram is one of Christchurch's more affluent suburbs with residents earning, on average, over 10% more than the average Christchurch resident.

-Over 45% of people living in Wigram identify as Asian whilst almost 50% identify as European.
-Wigram has a significantly lower percentage of people identifying as Maori or Pacific Islanders compared to Christchurch City as a whole.

-People living in Wigram compared to Christchurch City are 10% more likely to be managers and 16% more likely to be professionals.
-They are also 32% less likely to be machinery operators and drivers and 27% less likely to be labourers.

 Economy

 Commercial

 The Landing, located at the heart of Wigram Skies, provides a convenient and modern retail and mixed use space for Wigram Skies residents and greater south west Christchurch.

 Stage one of The Landing, which was completed in mid-2015, has a 8975 sqm site area, including 2000 sqm of retail and office space spread across three buildings and a 2600 sqm New World supermarket.

 Stage Two, which was completed in 2017 boasts a 3509sq m site area, including 1800sq m of retail, 600sq m of office space, and 451sq m of hospitality spread across three buildings.